postcss/postcss/docs/api.md

 If you create a node manually (for example, with `postcss.decl()`), that node will not have a `source` property and will be absent from the source map.
-For this reason, plugin developer should consider cloning nodes to create new ones (in which case the new node’s source will reference the original, cloned node) or setting the `source` property manually.
+For this reason, the plugin developer should consider cloning nodes to create new ones (in which case the new node’s source will reference the original, cloned node) or setting the `source` property manually.